adnansiddiquei/AstroCLIP/README.md

 used to generate the training related statistics and plots in the paper.

 ## AstroCLIP Model Weights
-The Lightning model checkpoints for all trained AstroCLIP models used in the paper are available on request.
+The Lightning model checkpoints for all 7 trained AstroCLIP models used in the paper are available on HuggingFace [here](https://huggingface.co/adnanshirik/astroclip).
+Given that this piece of work is assessed, the model page on HuggingFace is gated and access will need to be requested until the assessment is complete.

-They have not been made publicly available given the assessed nature of this work.
+If you use one of these trained models, you can copy the model weights directly into the `cache_dir` and follow the instructions in [`results/downstream_tasks/`](results/downstream_tasks) to reproduce the results of the downstream tasks for the trained model.

 ## Report
 The report and executive summary for this reproduction is available in the [`report`](report) folder.